citusdata/citus_docs/articles/designing_saas.rst

 .. figure:: ../images/articles-saas-fig-2.png
    :alt: Google F1 diagram on relational and hierarchical database models

-   Google F1 diagram on relational and hierarchical database models

 The data model on the left-hand side follows the relational database model and uses foreign key constraints to ensure data integrity in the